ConorOBrien-Foxx/Fynyl/README.md

 |               operator    [number n] pushes the absolute value of n
 }               syntax      marks the beginning of a block ~               operator    swaps the top two elements on the stack
+                            [when used in as a meta argument] uses the TOS as the function
 ```